DeckerGirl/ENC4265portfolio/AIstatement.md

 Reflection blog #3 Prompt A: I have not used AI for this assignment.

-Manual Assessment Memo: ChatGBT was used to generate the text of this assignment from the prompt "I evaluated the Reebok T7.8 treadmill manual and it had these strengths: multi-linguial, detailed, and very accessible.
+Manual Assessment Memo: I used Grammarly for spellcheck.
+ChatGBT was used to generate the text of this assignment from the prompt "I evaluated the Reebok T7.8 treadmill manual and it had these strengths: multi-linguial, detailed, and very accessible.
 These weaknesses: crowded visually and sometimes grammatically confusing.
 I recommend reformatting with white space and bullet points and reviewing grammatical errors."